radekkaluzik/user-preferences-frontend/README.md

 # user-preferences-frontend

 This application is for forms for users to change their preferences.
 If you want to be part of this application please open PR and update `src/config.json`.
-Each user preferences page uses this config and it will ayutomatically fetch new data driven form schemas based on it.
+Each user preferences page uses this config and it will automatically fetch new data driven form schemas based on it.

 ## Data driven forms